DSNP Specification

 What is a DSNP System?

 A DSNP system is a state machine which generates an ongoing, publicly observable and verifiable stream of state change records in response to public input.
-This specification defines a set of operations (the DSNP Operations) that a compliant DSNP implementation MUST make available.
+This specification defines a set of operations (the DSNP Operations) that a compliant DSNP system MUST make available.
 For each DSNP Operation, the DSNP specification defines the data to be provided as input, the data that will be generated as output, and the state change records (the DSNP State Change Records) that will be observable as a result of the Operation, depending on the input and prior state of the system.

 The nature of blockchain technology means that all DSNP Operations are potentially asynchronous; that is, DSNP State Change Records need not be created immediately upon invoking a DSNP Operation, and may appear in the stream of state changes at any subsequent time.
 A DSNP Operation can therefore only be confirmed to have completed successfully by observing the stream of newly-generated DSNP Records.

 All DSNP Records MUST be publicly visible.
-On a blockchain, for example, all nodes must share a common set of Records, and an implementation MUST define how external systems can subscribe to or otherwise view all state changes.
+On a blockchain, for example, all nodes must share a common set of Records, and a DSNP system specification MUST define how external systems can subscribe to or otherwise view all state changes.
 In practical terms, this means that all users of a given DSNP system exist conceptually within a single shared social graph, and a given user MUST have the ability at a protocol level to see and participate in all public discourse.
 Note, however, that this is not an application-level requirement; an application that interacts with DSNP might choose to filter what content is shown.

 Finally, to ensure decentralization, a DSNP system MUST avoid having any single point of failure (many nodes) and MUST avoid having any single entity that can override its consensus mechanisms (many operators).